jkaewprateep/mysql_db-project_notes/README.md

 ## 🧸💬 JSON object

-👧💬 🎈 Communication using JSON message objects is one recommendation method because they are handled as database objects and they can sorted and stored in the database for recall later. </br>
+👧💬 🎈 Communication using ```JSON message objects``` is one recommendation method because they are handled as database objects and they can sorted and stored in the database for recall later. </br>
-🐐💬 The database filed had its own dimension and can read and the application can create response messages with their values and structure, reducing tables joined requirements. </br>
+🐐💬 The database field had its ```own dimension``` and can read and the application can create response messages with their values and structure, ```reducing tables joined requirements```. </br>

 ```
 🧸💬 Selection from JSON object in MySQL.